costa-group/forves/README.md

 1 Contents of the artifact
 ==========================

 This artifact includes a verification tool to automatically prove the correctness of EVM (Ethereum Virtual Machine) block-optimizations on Ethereum smart contracts using the Coq proof assistant.
 The EVM equivalence checker takes two blocks of jump-free EVM instructions, the original block and the optimized one, as well as the initial stack size, and determines if they are equivalent, i.e., if they have the same semantic behavior.

 The source code of the checker, all the Coq proofs and the experiments can be found at https://github.com/costa-group/forves/tree/stack-only, as well as precompiled binaries for Linux.
-For convenience, the artifact contains an Ubuntu Server 22.04 virtual machine with all the software requirements alredy installed and configured to compile and run the checker and all the experiments.
+For convenience, the artifact contains an Ubuntu Server 22.04 virtual machine with all the software requirements already installed and configured to compile and run the checker and all the experiments.

 Virtual machine details:

 * Username: ubuntu
 * Password: ubuntu
 * Tool directory: `/home/ubuntu/forves`